konflux-ci/architecture/ADR/0039-workspace-deprecation.md

 when he/she logins for the first time.

 6. Konflux won't be opinionated about the mechanism for initializing/maintaining namespaces with supporting resources such as ResourceQuota and LimitRange.
-Konflux will differ this responsibility to other tools which are specialized in this task such as (but not limited to) [Kyverno](https://kyverno.io/policies/best-practices/add-ns-quota/add-ns-quota/) and [ArgoCD](https://github.com/konflux-ci/namespace-generator).
+Konflux will defer this responsibility to other tools which are specialized in this task such as (but not limited to) [Kyverno](https://kyverno.io/policies/best-practices/add-ns-quota/add-ns-quota/) and [ArgoCD](https://github.com/konflux-ci/namespace-generator).